bjoluc/cubase-mcu-midiremote/readme.md

 ## TL;DR

-This Cubase MIDI Remote Script replaces the default Mackie Control device setup and is tailored specifically to the Behringer X-Touch.
+The Cubase MIDI Remote Scripts developed in this repository replace the default Mackie Control device setup for various MCU-like devices.
-It can be [set up](#setup) with a standalone X-Touch or with an arbitrary combination of X-Touch and X-Touch Extender units.
+They can be [set up](#setup) with single standalone controllers or with an arbitrary combination of standalone and extender units.
-Notable features include:

-- Track-colored scribble strips
-- Full utilization of all scribble strip display segments – no padding characters, no words across scribble strip boundaries
-- A modus to control any value under your mouse cursor with the rightmost push encoder or the jog wheel ("Sends"/"Trim" button in the "Automation" section)
-- Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" Encoder Assign button)
-- VST Quick Control encoder assignment ("Inst" Encoder Assign button)
+The mapping is reasonably close to the default MCU mapping, with a few (workflow-)improving changes.
+Nevertheless, you can easily re-map most control elements using Cubase's MIDI Remote Mapping Assistant.

 ## Motivation

 Since version 12, Cubase supports the customized integration of MIDI controllers via a new MIDI Remote JavaScript API.
-The Behringer X-Touch, which is mostly a Mackie Control Universal (MCU) clone, is traditionally set up as a Mackie Control device in Cubase.
+Several vendors are producing DAW controllers similar to the Mackie Control Universal (MCU) which are traditionally set up as Mackie Control devices in Cubase.
-However, it has some unique features which set it apart from other MCU-compliant devices:

-- The scribble strips are layed out as individual displays with a generous padding between them.
-MCU protocol implementations are designed to work with one continuous display and hence use empty characters for padding.
-Wouldn't it be nice to use all of the display space available, and at the same time avoid breaking words over channel boundaries?

-- The scribble strip displays of the X-Touch have an RGB LED backlight, supporting 7 distinct colors plus black.
-When configured as a Mackie Control device in Cubase, all LCD displays are permanently lit in a bluish white, making users miss out on one of the X-Touch's nicest features.
-How cool would it be to have scribble strips mirror track colors?

-- All buttons (except of two) on the X-Touch have integrated LEDs (instead of separate LEDs above some buttons only).
-Given the shiny product images, shouldn't there be some more light, at least while pressing buttons?

-In addition to the points above, there are a couple of things that always bothered me about the default MCU mapping and that can be solved by a custom driver script:
+Creating MIDI Remote API scripts for these controllers allows to improve the mapping where applicable and offers users the possibility to override parts of it themselves via Cubase's MIDI Remote Mapping Assistant.

+Some points for improvement of the default MCU mapping are:

 - The main fader controls the first output channel's volume, not the Control Room volume.
-- The meters do not match the scale of the MixConsole meters and require rather high levels to show up.
+- The meters do not seem to fully match the scale of the MixConsole meters.
-- Although there are exactly 8 push encoders, there is no encoder assignment for VST Quick controls.
 - Bringing up the parameters of the currently focused plugin requires navigating through the list of insert slots with a push encoder.
-- There is no single knob that can control any parameter under the mouse cursor, like in some of Steinberg's own controllers.
+- There is no single knob that can control any parameter under the mouse cursor, like in Steinberg's CC121 controller.

+Moreover, some controllers have features that are not available with the default Mackie Control setup in Cubase.
+For instance, the Behringer X-Touch has an individual, generously padded, RGB backlit scribble strip display per channel, as well as integrated LEDs in most buttons.
+A MIDI Remote API script can illuminate these scribble strips according to their tracks' colors, avoid unnecessary display padding characters, and light up buttons while they are being pressed.

 ## About this Script

-The MIDI Remote Script developed in this repository serves as a full replacement for the default Mackie Control setup.
+The MIDI Remote Scripts developed in this repository serve as full replacements for the default Mackie Control setup.
-Its mapping is similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with the following exceptions:
+The mapping is similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with the following exceptions:

 > **Note**
-> In the rest of this document, all buttons below the 7-segment timecode display and above the five playback control buttons are referred to by their default Cubase MCU mapping labels instead of the ones printed on the X-Touch.
+> In the rest of this document, all buttons except the six encoder assign buttons are referred to by their Cubase MCU mapping labels.
-> I recommend an overlay for reference (be it an image like in the [remote control devices docs](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf) or a [printed version](https://www.ebay.com/itm/255630543433)).
+> I recommend using a Cubase overlay for your device, unless your device already has the Cubase labels printed on it, like the iCON QCon Pro G2.
+> Alternatively, page 7 of [Cubase's remote control devices documentation](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf) provides a Mackie MCU Pro overlay which you can use to figure out the Cubase button labels for your device.

 **Encoder Assignments**

 - The lower scribble strip row always shows track names.
-Parameter page numbers are displayed on the otherwise unused two-digit Assignment display below the Encoder Assign buttons.
+Parameter page numbers are displayed on the otherwise unused two-digit Assignment display.
 If an encoder assignment only has one parameter page, the Assignment display remains blank.
 - Instead of spreading the "Send" encoder assignment options out on four parameter pages, there are only two pages now.
 The "Level" and "On" pages have been combined into a single page where turning encoders modifies the send level and pushing encoders toggles a send slot's On/Off status.
 The "Pre/Post" page remains untouched, and the "Bus" page is omitted because the MIDI Remote API doesn't expose send busses.
 - The "Plug-In" encoder assignment always follows the currently focused plugin window to avoid tedious plugin selection via push encoders.
 - The first page of the "Inst" encoder assignment maps encoders to the VST Quick Controls of the currently selected instrument track.
 The remaining pages map 8 encoders to each part of the channel strip, i.e., gate, compressor, tools, saturation, and limiter.
 Pushing an encoder toggles the bypass status of the corresponding channel strip plugin.